migizo/ofxRealtimeShader/README.md

 ====

-the shader addon for livecoding
+the simple addon for glsl livecoding